 Therapy options for anxiety and OCD may include:

 - Cognitive behavioral therapy (CBT): CBT for anxiety is one of the most popular treatment options.
-It teaches people about the relationship between their thoughts, feelings, and behaviors, and how changing one can improve other parts of life as well.(57
+It teaches people about the relationship between their thoughts, feelings, and behaviors, and how changing one can improve other parts of life as well.5,7

 - Acceptance and commitment therapy (ACT): ACT can help those with OCD, as it encourages clients to form new relationships with their intrusive thoughts or compulsions.
 It helps people separate their thoughts from behaviors, so they are not urged to act upon them.
 ACT can also help someone with anxiety accept their anxious thoughts and be able to move on from them.

 Sometimes, especially in chronic cases, medication—in combination with therapy—may be necessary.
-There aren’t any specific prescriptions for OCD, but since it usually co-occurs with other mental conditions like anxiety, anxiety medication may be appropriate.
+There aren’t any specific medications for OCD, but since it usually co-occurs with other mental conditions like anxiety, anxiety medication may be appropriate.
 Talk with your doctor or psychiatrist to better understand what being on anxiety medication might feel like for you.
 It’s important to also discuss the risks associated with any medication.7

-How to Cope With Anxiety & OCD
+How to Cope With Anxiety and OCD

 There are ways a person can learn to cope with symptoms of anxiety and OCD.
 You can make healthy lifestyle changes and engage in mindfulness and wellness-based practices to keep you grounded.
+Learning appropriate OCD coping skills, along with therapy, can be paramount to coping with your symptoms.

 Here are some ways to cope with comorbid anxiety and OCD: